Barrier (computer science)

-In parallel computing, a barrier is a type of synchronization method.
-A barrier for a group of threads or processes in the source code means any thread/process must stop at this point and cannot proceed until all other threads/processes reach this barrier.
+In parallel computing, a barrier is a synchronization method.
+A barrier for a group of threads or processes in the source code means that all thread/process stop at that point and do not proceed until all other threads/processes reach this barrier.

 Many collective routines and directive-based parallel languages impose implicit barriers.
 For example, a parallel do loop in Fortran with OpenMP will not be allowed to continue on any thread until the last iteration is completed.
 This is in case the program relies on the result of the loop immediately after its completion.
 In message passing, any global communication (such as reduction or scatter) may imply a barrier.

-In concurrent computing, a barrier may be in a raised or lowered state.
-The term latch is sometimes used to refer to a barrier that starts in the raised state and cannot be re-raised once it is in the lowered state.
-The term count-down latch is sometimes used to refer to a latch that is automatically lowered once a predetermined number of threads/processes have arrived.
+In concurrent computing, a barrier may be in a "raised" or "lowered state".
+The term "latch" is sometimes used to refer to a barrier that starts in the raised state and cannot be re-raised once it is in the lowered state.
+The term "count-down latch" is sometimes used to refer to a latch that is automatically lowered once a predetermined number of threads/processes have arrived.

 Implementation

-Take an example for thread, known as the thread barrier.
-The thread barrier needs a variable to keep track of the total number of threads that have entered the barrier.
-Whenever there are enough threads enter the barrier, it will be lifted.
-A synchronization primitive like mutex is also needed when implementing the thread barrier.
+Consider the following example of a thread barrier.
+The thread barrier requires a variable to "keep track of the total number of threads that have entered the barrier.
+Whenever sufficient threads enter the barrier, it will be lifted.
+A synchronization primitive like a mutex is also needed when implementing the thread barrier.

-This thread barrier method is also known as Centralized Barrier as the threads have to wait in front of a "central barrier" until the expected number of threads have reached the barrier before it is lifted.
+This thread barrier method is also known as a "centralized barrier", as the threads wait before a "central barrier" until the expected number of threads have reached the barrier before it is lifted.

-The following C code, which implemented thread barrier by using POSIX Threads will demonstrate this procedure:
+This can be demonstrated by the following C example using POSIX threads.